Rejoicing, Praying, and Giving Thanks to the One Calling Us

 Top image of birds flying heavenward with cross background, from bigstock.com, © by Mike_Kiev , stock photo ID 12116657

-James Munk and his wife Michelle live in Lansing, Michigan, USA.
-James is the director of Kairos North America, works with University Christian Outreach, and is a Coordinator for the Work of Christ community in Lansing.
+James Munk and his wife Michelle and family live in Lansing, Michigan, USA.
+James is senior coordinator of The Work of Christ community in Lansing, and director of Kairos North America, regional youth program of the Sword of the Spirit.